FabricCore/jscore-book/dev/listening-to-events/event-providers.md

 > - `pEntity` is an `Entity`
 > - `pLiving` is a `LivingEntity`
 >
-> Each provide different methods, see [YarnWrap index](https://fabriccore.github.io/yarnwrap).
+> Each provide different methods, see [Yarnwrap index](https://fabriccore.github.io/yarnwrap).

 Because we are listening to a Fabric API event, create a runnable with **yarnwrap.Core**.